A look at the top things to do in Stirling

 When you fall out of the Castle you will find yourself in the city’s Old Town.
 Gothic and a tad on the spooky side at night, the Old Town is easily my favourite part of Stirling.
 Argyll’s Lodging is a lovely addition to your Castle ticket and well worth fitting in as is the curiously named Church of the Holy Rude.
 For those looking for shopping opportunities, accommodation and food and drink head down the hill into the centre for plenty of options.

-The history packed day continues with suggested visits to the nearby Bannockburn Heritage Centre and the distinctive Wallace Monument.
-The former has undergone a transformation in the last year or so and now provides visitors with a 3D extravaganza depicting the famous battle of 1314 that cemented Robert the Bruce’s name in history as King of Scotland and military genius.
+The history-fuelled day continues with suggested visits to the nearby Bannockburn Heritage Centre and the distinctive Wallace Monument.
+The former has undergone a transformation in the last few years and now provides visitors with a 3D extravaganza depicting the famous battle of 1314 that cemented Robert the Bruce’s name in history as King of Scotland and military genius.
 A fantastic attraction it superbly puts the battle into context before, during and after from the perspectives of all involved.
 Book a slot in advance as it’s popular with school trips and coach tours and capacity can fill up quickly.

-A weekend wouldn’t be a weekend without a dram of something nice in your glass and my final suggestion – for those with an interest – is the Deanston Distillery.
+A weekend wouldn’t be a weekend without a dram of something nice in your glass and my final suggestion is the Deanston Distillery.
 Previously a cotton mill, Deanston’s handcrafted process makes for a lovely whisky.
 Sweet and subtly spicy but with a late-in-the-day bang, it dispels any myths about only Speyside and Islay knowing what they are doing with the stuff.
-Deanston can be found aside the River Teith beside Doune and they run daily tours year round.
+Deanston can be found aside the River Teith beside Doune and they run daily tours year-round.
 For more on whisky take a look at my Review of Speyside Whisky Distilleries blog.

 Subscribe to Blog via Email